 Australia has many amphibians and reptiles found nowhere else in the world.

 Lizards – There are over 700 species unique to Australia alone.

-Snakes – Australia has more poisonous snakes than non-poisonous ones.
-The Red-bellied Black Snake is one.
+Snakes – Australia has more venomous snakes than non-venomous ones.
+The red-bellied black snake is one.

 Frogs – Four families of native frogs inhabit the continent.